Andebugan/.md-list-to-json-converter/README.md

 # .md-list-to-json-converter
-Simple python code for converting markdown lists to json dictionary
+Simple python script for converting markdown file with lists in it into json

 Converts this:
 ```